Independent Review by Beautiful Pacific

 The Western Province also has quite a lot to offer visitors on dry land: from World War II relics to skull shrines, from challenging hikes to small village visits.
 Consider climbing up to the crater's rim on Kolombangara, an extreme two day hike where you finally, on the second day, reach the top where the trees are covered in moss, and the vistas are incomparable.

-The visual appeal of the islands cannot be overstated – tall volcanic islands, crocodile-infested mangroves, large lovely lagoons, white-sand bars, deep blue seas, tropical islets, and soaring mountains combine to offer visitors the trip of a lifetime.
+The visual appeal of the islands cannot be overstated – tall volcanic islands, large lovely lagoons, white-sand bars, deep blue seas, tropical islets, remote villages and soaring mountains combine to offer visitors the trip of a lifetime.
 It may look and feel like a movie set, but it's as real and beautiful as it gets.

 If you're in the Western Province, you should try to make time to visit Gizo, Munda and Marovo Lagoon.
 Thanks to reliable inter-island boat and plane services, they can easily be combined and toured at a comfortable, leisurely pace.
 Marovo Lagoon provides superb dives for both experts and novices.
 Channels, caves, drop-offs, coral gardens, bommies, and clouds of technicolour fish are all on the dive menu here.
 The province also contains the largest double barrier lagoon in the world—Marovo Lagoon.
 Inside the lagoon, thousands of tiny islands are surrounded by spectacular coral formations and white sand beaches, and the lagoon's waters come in every shade of blue, turquoise and green.